 How To Be Successful!

+What makes me qualified to write about success as if I knew anything about it?
+Plenty.
+I don’t have a degree from some prestigious university, but I do have something infinitely better; experience.
 I recently wrote something about our infinite potential.
 I made analogies between infinite lines and our infinite potential.
 The point I’m making here is: we need to make a decision about how we view things.
 Are the things that we fail to do correctly really failures?

 Failures

 The things we fail to do correctly can be failures as long as that’s what we want to consider them.
 There is a better way.
 First, recognize that a failed attempt is a learning opportunity.
 Second, let’s admit that something didn’t happen the way we wanted it to.
 Third, let’s look at what we did and try to determine what we did wrong.
 Fourth, don’t repeat the pattern.
 Fifth, recognize that there may be a time lag between our actions and the results.
 There have been numerous times that I quit before the results started to show up and looking back at the success of others doing the same thing, I realized that I just didn’t continue to work at it.
+Which brings up a good point: maybe we didn’t want to succeed with what we were trying to do in the first place?
+Maybe our heart really wasn’t into what we had casually committed ourselves to?
+There could be any number of reasons but, I suspect that the two reasons I gave are the primary cause of many of our so called failures.

 Let’s look at some of the causes of our so called failures: